Policy last updated

 The COVID-19 Safety Management Plan (COVIDSafe Plan) applies to all schools and outlines the key OHS risks and links to the latest guidance.
 All schools must have a copy of this plan available at their school.
 This document in conjunction with the COVID-19 – School Operations Advice sets out the approach for managing safety risks in schools in accordance with the minimum requirements for the COVIDSafe Plans.

-The department’s OHS Advisory Service (safety@education.vic.gov.au) or local Regional OHS support officers can assist in tailoring the plan to individual school needs.
+The department’s OHS Advisory Service (safety@education.vic.gov.au) or local Regional OHS service officers can assist in tailoring the plan to individual school needs.
 Principals must consult with their staff through local health and safety representatives (HSRs) and health and safety committees (if applicable) or via staff meetings to implement the health and safety guidance to the extent reasonably practicable, and escalate unresolved issues via eduSafe (staff login required), which is being proactively monitored by the department to provide support.

 Managing the risk of COVID-19 in schools